College ROI Report

 Engineering Majors: Mechanical engineering, electrical engineering, chemical engineering, petroleum engineering, civil engineering, etc.

-Humanities Majors: English language and literature, philosophy, foreign languages, history, minority studies, etc.
+Humanities Majors: English language and literature, philosophy, foreign languages, history, minority studies, gender studies, etc.

-Philosophy and Religious Studies: Religion, philosophy, Christian studies, etc.
+Philosophy and Religious Majors: Religion, theology, philosophy, Christian studies, etc.

-Political Science: Government, political science, history and politics, etc.
+Political Science Majors: Government, political science, history, etc.

 Science Majors: Biology, chemistry, geology, archaeology, microbiology, etc.

-Social Work and Criminal Justice: Social work, public administration, criminal justice administration, etc.
+Social Work and Criminal Justice Majors: Social work, public administration, criminal justice administration, etc.